RooSoft/roopkgs/modules/system/minio/README.md

 The `client.crt` and `client.key` files will be useful to connect MinIO to the KES certificate autorithy

-Extract this new identity and put it in the above nix config under `roopkgs.system.kes.aminIdentity`
+Extract this new identity and put it in the above nix config under `roopkgs.system.kes.identities`

 ```bash
 kes identity of client.crt